 - Traffic location

-- Exit pages (the last page people view before leaving your site)
+- Exit pages (the last page users view before leaving your site)

-- Landing pages (the first page people view on your site)
+- Landing pages (the first page users view on your site)

 Working at a medical practice can be, as you know, BUSY.
 Realistically, it can be difficult to find time for both running the practice, as well as handling practice marketing, including creating and implementing SEO campaigns.
-As such, many practices outsource such services to specialists, including companies like Rater8 for help with reputation management for doctors, as well as companies such as Red Castle Services, which specializes in Online Marketing for Doctors and SEO for Medical Practices.
+As such, many practices outsource such services to specialists, including companies like rater8 for help with healthcare reputation management, as well as companies such as Red Castle Services, which specializes in online marketing for doctors and SEO for medical practices.